hrpzcf/OpenHashLibs/Blake2/README.md

 # About

-Part of the source code in the `Blake2` directory is copied from the `BLAKE2` project.
+Most of the source code in the `Blake2` directory is copied from the `BLAKE2` project.

 # Pages